School Life

 • High Indoor Air Quality

 The paints, adhesives, glues, and carpets are all specified for very low to zero off-gassing of volatile organic compounds (VOCS).
 The mechanical system was protected during construction so that there was minimal construction debris caught in the system.
-The building ventilated and tested prior to occupancy.
+The building was ventilated and tested prior to occupancy.

 • Solar Hot Water